mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 A vault secret can be unresolved for the following reasons:

 * The secret isn't present in your Postman Vault.
-* The secret was created but the changes weren't saved.
 * You aren't using the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) or the [Postman Browser Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-browser-agent) to send requests from the Postman web app.
 * The secret is turned off in your Postman Vault.
 * The secret isn't allowed to be in requests to the domain.